Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: The Practical Implementation of Qatten

-As implied by our theory, Qatten naturally holds the monotonicity and achieves IGM property between $Q_{tot}$ and $Q^{i}$.
+Qatten naturally holds the monotonicity and then achieves IGM property between $Q_{tot}$ and $Q^{i}$.

-Thus, Qatten allows tractable maximisation of the joint action-value in off-policy learning, and guarantees consistency between the centralized and decentralized policies. \paragraph{Weighted Head Q-value} In previous descriptions, we directly add the Q-value contribution from different heads.
-But if the environment becomes complex, we could assign weights $w_{h}$ for the Q-values from different heads to capture more complicated relations.
+Thus, Qatten allows tractable maximization of the joint action-value in off-policy learning and guarantees consistency between the centralized and decentralized policies. \paragraph{Weighted Head Q-value} In previous descriptions, we directly add the Q-value contribution from different heads.
+To relax the weight boundary limitation imposed by the self-attention and increase Qatten's representation ability, we could assign weights $w_{h}$ for the Q-values from different heads.
 To ensure monotonicity, we retrieve these head Q-value weights with an absolute activation function from a two-layer feed-work network $f^{NN}$, which adjusts head Q-values based on global states $s$.

 where $w_{h}=|f^{NN}(s)|_{h}$.
 Compared with directly summing up head Q-values, the weighted head Q-values relaxes the upper bound and lower bound of $Q_{tot}$ imposed by attention.
+Note that Eq.~(\ref{eq:qtot_weighted}) still satisfies the formation of Eq.~(\ref{formula-multihead}) as